 Practice Healthy Habits

-With coronavirus at the top of everyone’s mind, it’s important now more than ever to continue practicing good health and wellness at the theme parks.
+With coronavirus still at the top of everyone’s mind, it’s important now more than ever to continue practicing good health and wellness at the theme parks.
 You should always be washing your hands after using the restroom or right before eating food!
 Bring disinfectant wipes and/or hand sanitizer to use as extra precautions.
 If you don’t have tissues on hand, turn your face away from others and cover your coughs or sneezes in your elbow.
 That way, you can prevent germs from spreading to the people around you and the things you touch.
 Pretty simple, right?
-Plus, we’ve got more tips about how you can practice good health and wellness at the theme parks!
+Plus we’ve got more tips about how you can practice good health and wellness at the theme parks!

 Pick Up After Yourself